heptarch/heptarch.github.io/projects.md

 gaps or possibilities for improvement, and pipe them into the lab.
 If done properly, it meant there was never any shortage of hard and important problems to work on.
-This is very different from the enfeebled freedom that Feynman criticized; the freedom to think, but about what?
+This is very different from the enfeebled freedom at the IAS that Feynman criticized; the freedom to think, but about what?
 In mid-air, you have no purchase or sense of direction.
 Set your feet on the earth, however, and the freedom to move can guide you towards the glittering landmarks